Sigma 30mm F2.8 EX DN: Construction

 The lens has a matte black plastic exterior but features a metal mount.

 Image quality

 Sharpness is already very high wide open and across the frame.
 Stopping down yields excellent resolution.

 Chromatic aberration is well controlled as is vignetting.
 Distortion is barrel shaped on a low level.

 One drawback is that this lens is slow (f/2.8) compared to other standard prime lenses which usually have a max aperture of f/1.4 - f/1.8.
-But it image quality, its small size and low weight makes this lens an ideal partner for APS-C and MFT cameras.
+But its image quality, its small size and low weight makes this lens an ideal partner for APS-C and MFT cameras.

 "Art" series version

 An aesthetically updated version, the Sigma 30mm F2.8 DN Art was announced by Sigma on January 29, 2013.
 It has a glossy black (or silver) plastic exterior with the Sigma Art "A" badge on the side of the lens.
 It features a large manual focus ring and a detachable barrel-type lens hood.

 The optics are identical to the original version.